pmusgrave/games/tertris/README.md

 Tetris in the terminal.
 Written in Rust.

+### Requirements
 To play this, you'll need Rust installed.
 You can get Rust [here](https://rustup.rs/).

+This has been tested to work on Linux and Mac systems.
+It uses ncurses for display, so Windows is not supported at this time.

-Installation instructions:
+### Installation instructions:
 ```
 cd tertris
 cargo run
 ```

-Playing instructions:
+### Playing instructions:
 ```
 Left/Right arrow keys to move.
 Down arrow key to move down manually.